robtweed/qewd-microservices-examples/WINDOWS-IRIS-1.md

 through which all external traffic flows, and whose purpose is to route the incoming requests to the correct MicroService to handle each individual request.

 Follow the instructions below to set up the Orchestrator system.
+You'll find pre-built copies of the files described below [here](./src/windows-iris-1/orchestrator).

 ## Create a QEWD Installation Folder